 There is a ramp at the end of Museum Walk which takes you to our award winning wildlife garden where you can see the insect hotel and stag beetle area etc. If you’re really still and quiet you may see a lizard, a swallow or even a fox!

-Also here, you will find fireless steam locomotive Unique and Superb’s sister locomotive Alpha.
+Also here, you will find fireless steam locomotive Unique and Superb’s sister locomotive Triumph.
 In due course, we hope to have a garden railway in this area too.
 You can get a grandstand view of the engine shed and the platforms here so make sure you’ve got your camera ready – you never know what you’re going to see!

 For added entertainment, Kemsley Down also hosts an Easter Egg Hunt on Easter Sunday and a Mouse Hunt during the Jack the Station Cat Weekend.
 During the latter event, Sittingbourne Viaduct becomes Tail’s End and Kemsley Down is Much Purring!
-Ivor the Engine can be found having fun here during the August Bank Holiday.

-The first weekend in July is our annual Steam & Beer Weekend when Kemsley Down is the location of the beer festival which features a number of unusual real ales and ciders from around the UK.
+The last weekend in June is our annual Steam & Beer Weekend when Kemsley Down is the location of the beer festival which features a number of unusual real ales and ciders from around the UK.
 The Saturday is for the serious drinkers, with live music and food available.
 Trains run until late in the night so it is your only opportunity to experience the Railway in the dark – if you can remember it, that is!
 Sunday is Family Day so we’ve have enlisted local Johnny Depp look & soundalike, Terry Austin, to entertain everyone as Captain Jack Sparrow from the Pirates of the Caribbean movies.
 Cap’n Jack is always looking to recruit crew members as well as posing for photos and generally having fun!